ACINQ/eclair/source/index.html.md

 ]
 ```

-Finds a route to the node.
+Finds a route to the given node.

 ### HTTP Request